Requirements to use video ad rules

 - Use of the IMA SDK 3 or a player that uses VMAP for ad insertion (see the supported environments)

-Enable video ad rules
+Activate video ad rules

-You can begin using video ad rules by enabling them for your entire Ad Manager network, so that all video ad requests become ad rules requests.
+You can begin using video ad rules by activating them for your entire Ad Manager network, so that all video ad requests become ad rules requests.
 If a line item is not targeted to specific video positions (pre-rolls, mid-rolls, post-rolls, or bumpers), it is considered eligible to serve in any position that your ad rules specify.

-To enable ad rules:
+To activate ad rules:

 - Sign in to Google Ad Manager.